 AVERE (The European Association for Electromobility) is the European association that promotes electromobility and sustainable transport across Europe.

 Our Members consist of National Associations supporting and encouraging the use of Electric Vehicles and electromobility across Europe.
-We currently have active members in 15 European countries, notably some of the most successful EV countries like Norway, France, The Netherlands and Belgium.
+We currently have active members in 19 European countries, notably some of the most successful EV countries like Norway, France, The Netherlands and Belgium.
+The association is governed by our Board.

 On top of advocacy, AVERE provides its members with a unique forum for exchanging knowledge, experience, and ideas on how to stimulate electromobility throughout Europe.
-Our Task Forces analyse of the most important EV themes.
-We engage in European projects promoting sustainable transportation across the EU and we have often joined other international initiatives to support electromobility.
+Our Working Groups analyse the most important EV themes.
+We engage in European and international projects promoting sustainable transportation across the EU and we have often joined other international initiatives to support electromobility.

 The Association is a non-profit organization governed by the Belgium law.

-In the early 70’s, the first oil shock shook the planet.
-The blazing prices of oil barrels were starting to create panic into the households around the world and at the same time, the interest in ecology and the transition to a more rational use fossil resources were blooming.
+In the early 70s, the first oil shock shook the planet.
+The blazing prices of oil barrels were starting to create panic into the households around the world and at the same time, the interest in ecology and the transition to a more rational use of fossil resources were blooming.

 Professor Maggetto and his team carried out many studies on batteries and recharging systems which helped grow their reputation.
 Ten years later they set up to journey from Brussels to the symposium of electric vehicles of Paris using the latest model of electric vehicle based on their research.
 It took them 20 hours at a speed of 30km/h but they reached their destination in time for the symposium!